 After almost two years of careful planning Adrian opened the doors of 4 Brothers Brewing in April 2017.
 “Coming up with the name was fairly simple, I’ve got three brothers, and I thought that by calling the business 4 Brothers Brewing, it might motivate my brothers to get involved in the company.
 But that didn’t really eventuate.
 Having a limited budget, we opened the brewery with a pretty small system.
 Just a 200L single-vessel brewhouse and 525L fermenters and we were able to start selling some beer.
 There were a few struggles in that first year, but we were able to grow fairly well from that low base, and even during Covid have been able to continue to operate profitably.
 We’ve managed to win a few medals along the way, but our main focus is to brew a good variety of beers that we and our customers want to drink”

-Having now been a part of the Queensland craft beer industry for around three and a half years, 4 Brothers Brewing are also putting the finishing touches on their plans for expansion.
-Adrian confirmed that he has just finalised negotiating a lease which would see a move into a new venue in the Toowoomba CBD, with an expected opening in March 2021.
+Having now been a part of the Queensland craft beer industry for four years, 4 Brothers Brewing are also putting the finishing touches on their plans for expansion.
+Adrian confirmed that he has signed a lease which would see a move into a new venue in the Toowoomba CBD.
+Fit out works have commenced and The Brewhouse is expected to open in June 2021.